Snowy Mountain

 then. |

-is the tree was watching over the mountain that
+This tree was watching over the mountain that

 day like a winter spirit.